Crown group: Stem groups

 A stem group is a paraphyletic assemblage composed of the members of a pan-group or total group, above, minus the crown group itself (and therefore minus all living members of the pan-group).
-This leaves primitive relatives of the crown groups, back along the phylogenetic line to (but not including) the last common ancestor of the crown group and their nearest living relatives.
+This leaves primitive relatives of the crown groups, back along the phylogenetic line to (but not including) the last common ancestor of the crown group and their closest living relatives.
 It follows from the definition that all members of a stem group are extinct.
 The "stem group" is the most used and most important of the concepts linked to crown groups, as it offers a means to reify and name paraphyletic assemblages of fossils that otherwise do not fit into systematics based on living organisms.

-While often attributed to Jefferies (1979), Willmann (2003) traced the origin of the stem group concept to German systematist Othniel Abel (1914), and it was discussed and diagrammed in English as early as 1933 by A. S. Romer.
+While often attributed to Jefferies (1979), Willmann (2003) traced the origin of the stem group concept to Austrian systematist Othenio Abel (1914), and it was discussed and diagrammed in English as early as 1933 by A. S. Romer.

-Alternatively, the term "stem group" is sometimes used in a wider sense to cover any members of the traditional taxon falling outside the crown group.
+Alternatively, the term "stem group" is sometimes used in a narrower sense to cover any members of the traditional taxon falling outside the crown group, such as the first cynodonts in the late Triassic being the first stem mammals.
 Permian synapsids like Dimetrodon or Anteosaurus are stem mammals in the wider sense but not in the narrower one.

 Often, an (extinct) grouping is identified as belonging together.
 Later, it may be realized other (extant) groupings actually emerged within such grouping, rendering them a stem grouping.
 Cladistically, the new groups should then be added to the group, as paraphyletic groupings are not natural.
 In any case, stem groupings with living descendants should not be viewed as a cohesive group, but their tree should be further resolved to reveal the full bifurcating phylogeny.

 Examples of stem groups (in the wider sense)

 Stem birds perhaps constitute the most cited example of a stem group, as the phylogeny of this group is fairly well known.
-The following cladogram, based on Benton (2005), illustrates the concept:
+The following cladogram, based on Benton (2005), illustrates the concept († denotes extinct taxa):

 The crown group here is Neornithes, all modern bird lineages back to their last common ancestor.
 The closest living relatives of birds are crocodilians.
 If we follow the phylogenetic lineage leading to Neornithes to the left, the line itself and all side branches belong to the stem birds until the lineage merges with that of the crocodilians.
 In addition to non-crown group primitive birds like Archaeopteryx, Hesperornis and Confuciusornis, stem group birds include the dinosaurs and the pterosaurs.
 The last common ancestor of birds and crocodilians—the first crown group archosaur—was neither bird nor crocodilian and possessed none of the features unique to either.
 As the bird stem group evolved, distinctive bird features such as feathers and hollow bones appeared.
 Finally, at the base of the crown group, all traits common to extant birds were present.